 Group undertakings bank only with local financial institutions with high quality standing or rating.
-During the year ended 31 December 2009, the Group entered into a derivative with such an institution (Note 18).
+During the year ended 31 December 2009, the Group entered into a derivative with such an institution (Note 19).

 The Group's receivables mainly comprise recoverable expenses incurred on behalf of contractors and receivables in respect of rental operations.
+With respect to rental operations, the Group invoices its customers quarterly in advance and assesses the credit quality of its customers taking into account financial position, past experience and other factors.
+It has policies in place to ensure that sales of services are effected to customers with an appropriate credit history.
 The Group monitors the performance of these assets on a regular basis.
-These other receivables are principally in respect of transactions with entities for which there is no recent history of default.
+These receivables are principally in respect of transactions with entities for which there is no recent history of default.
 Management does not expect any material losses from non-performance by these debtors.